Skip to content

 1. Direct inference cost.
 Calls to OpenAI, Anthropic, your hosted model, plus any retrieval, embeddings, vector DB, or tool-use costs that fire on a user session.

 2. Eval and monitoring cost.
-The infrastructure that watches output quality, logs sessions, and runs regression tests on prompts.
-Real money.
+The infrastructure that watches output quality, logs sessions, and runs regression tests on prompts costs real money, and it belongs in COGS.

 3. Engineering time tagged to model performance.
 The fraction of your engineering team’s time spent on prompt engineering, model fine-tuning, evals, and incident response when a model regresses.
 If it’s more than 15 percent of engineering payroll, load it in.